melange-re/melange-re.github.io/docs/build-system.md

 ```

 The same approach could be used to copy fonts, CSS or SVG files, or any other
 asset in your project.

-Note that Dune offers great flexibility to copy runtime
+Dune offers great flexibility to specify dependencies.
+Another interesting
-assets using wildcards or globs, so one can simplify the configuration when
+feature are globs, that allow to simplify the configuration when depending on
-there are a lot of runtime dependencies, for example:
+multiple files.
+For example:

 ```bash
 (melange.runtime_deps